Agile Learning Centers are an expanding network of intentional learning communities leveraging agile tools to support

 The ALC story is being written right now by people like you who have embraced their agency and are creating learning communities that grow healthy, happy people.
 Get started.

-Want to find your own unique way of supporting the ALC Network or a specific ALC near you?
+Want to find your own way of supporting the ALC Network or an ALC near you?
 Find out how you can help add critical mass towards a paradigm shift in education.

 If something is actually basic knowledge that you need in order to live successfully in this world, you can’t help but learn it.
 The “basics” will be captured in kids’ natural learning, which happens through living.
 We don’t need to force or trick them into learning something basic.